Klipper3d/klipper/docs/CANBUS.md

 [candlelight firmware](https://github.com/candle-usb/candleLight_fw).

 It is also necessary to configure the host operating system to use the adapter.
+The configuration method depends on the network manager used by the host operating system.

-This is typically done by creating a new file named `/etc/network/interfaces.d/can0` with the following contents:
+For systems using ifupdown, create a file named `/etc/network/interfaces.d/can0` with the following contents:
 ```
 allow-hotplug can0